ykszk/wanna_ls/README.md

-Wanna ls?
+Wanna `ls`?

 I don't wanna `ls` when:

-- the directory is in a network storage because it can be slow.
+- the directory is on network storage because it can be slow.
 - the directory contains too many files because it can clutter the terminal.

 `wanna_ls` is a command that returns `EXIT_FAILURE` when I don't wanna `ls`.

+More specifically, return code will be:
+- `0`: No error, allowed filesystem type, and not too many files
+- `1`: Generic error such as IO error
+- `2`: Unallowed filesystem
+- `> 2`: Too many files with the code being the number of files

 # TODO
 - config file

 # Examples
-Simple alias:
 ```bash
 cdls () {
     \cd "$@" && wanna_ls && ls